Twins down Pirates for 5th straight win

 Berrios (1-1) allowed one run on four hits and three walks over six innings while striking out six.
 Trevor May got the final two outs for his first save.
 Joe Musgrove (0-3) took the loss for Pittsburgh, allowing five runs on six hits and five walks in 3 1/3 innings.
 Erik Gonzalez went 3-for-4 with a double and a run scored, and Phillip Evans had three hits and an RBI for the Pirates, who lost their sixth consecutive game.

 Minnesota jumped out to a 3-0 lead in the first inning with three hits, a walk and a sacrifice fly.
 Kepler led off with a walk and advanced to third after an error by Jarrod Dyson on Cruz's single.
-Rosario followed with an RBI single to drive in Kepler and Cruz, then scored on a double by Miguel Sano.
+Rosario followed with an RBI single to drive in Kepler, then Cruz scored on a double by Miguel Sano.
 Rosario later scored on a sacrifice fly by Luis Arraez.
-After Cruz made it 4-0 in the second with a bases-loaded single in the second to drive in Byron Buxton, the Pirates cut it to 4-1 in the fourth when Bryan Reynolds tripled and scored on a sacrifice fly by Gregory Polanco.
+After Cruz made it 4-0 in the second with a bases-loaded single to drive in Byron Buxton, the Pirates cut it to 4-1 in the fourth when Bryan Reynolds tripled and scored on a sacrifice fly by Gregory Polanco.

 The Twins extended their lead to 7-1 on an RBI single by Rosario in the fourth and back-to-back sacrifice flies by Buxton and Kepler in the fifth.
 Pittsburgh closed out the scoring with a pair of RBI singles by John Ryan Murphy and Evans in the ninth.